asboyer/goat-grade/README.txt

 - Rank all players based on final score
 	- dictionary sort
 		- sort by category
-	- store in json, xml
+	- store in json, excel

 - Display results on the site
 	- html, js